 Certain areas of the body may hurt more than others, in addition, patients with very thick, dark hair may experience more discomfort than those with thin or light-coloured hair because thicker, darker hair absorbs more of the laser light during treatments.

-Some alternative treatments can include:
+Some alternatives to laser hair removal treatments can include:

-- Other Laser Hair Removal
+- Other Laser Hair Removal Treatments

 Patients need to be aware that they will first need to have a full consultation before you receive your first treatment.
 Depending on your consultation, we will determine if we can start immediately with the treatment or not.